 Self-sufficiency of meatLike the majority of agricultural products in Japan, the livestock production industry is unable to cover the domestic demand, with the self-sufficiency ratio remaining barely above 50 percent in recent years.
 To meet the growing consumer interest, the meat industry has become reliant on imported products.

-Among the leading supplier countries of meat products to Japan, the United States represent the most important trading partners of the archipelago, especially in the trade of beef and veal.
-To strengthen bilateral trade of agricultural products with other regions, Japan entered trade agreements with the U.S. and the European Union and opened up the meat market to foreign exporters.
+Among the suppliers to Japan, the United States represent the most important trading partners for meat, especially in the trade of beef and veal.
+To strengthen bilateral trade of agricultural products with other regions, Japan entered trade agreements with the U.S., the European Union, and Australia to open the meat market to foreign exporters.

 Domestic meat trendsThe domestic market can be broken down into the main meat types: poultry, pork, and beef.
 While white meat is considered a low-fat source of protein, red meats are predominantly in demand for containing high amounts of iron.
 Recent trends in the meat market are emerging in particular in the other market segments like horse and game.
 Horse meat is gaining consumer interest as raw slices (basashi) dipped in sauce or as barbecue (yakiniku).